 Communicating Roman Catholic Thought

-The Hank Center hosts a variety of panels and audience participation events featuring speakers and panelists who address a current social topic connected to concerns within the Catholic intellectual heritage.
+The Hank Center hosts a variety of panels and audience participation events where speakers and panelists address a current social topic connected to concerns within the Catholic Intellectual Heritage.
 Other programs include Faculty Publication Luncheons; Catholic Minds, Catholic Matters; The Cardinal Newman lecture series; day-long colloquiums; and panel discussions.